Senior Research Fellows/Postdocs (m/f/d)

 See below for further information.

-The Max Planck Institute for Innovation and Competition, headed by Prof. Dietmar Harhoff, invites outstanding and motivated researchers to apply as Postdocs in Economics or Management.
+The department of Innovation and Entrepreneurship Research, headed by Prof. Dietmar Harhoff, invites outstanding and motivated researchers to apply as Postdocs in Economics or Management.
 The term of appointment is three years, but can be extended to six years.

 Researchers at the Institute are expected to independently carry out basic research in the fields of